 We chat to Executive Chef Brent Morely on how he’s made Alibi one of Sydney’s favourite haunts for both vegans and carnivores.

-If you’re not from Sydney, or if you’ve been living under a rock, you might not have heard about Ovolo Woolloomooloo’s standout vegan restaurant, Alibi Bar & Kitchen.
+If you’re not a local, or if you’ve been living under a rock, you might not have heard about Ovolo Woolloomooloo’s standout vegan restaurant in Sydney, Alibi Bar & Kitchen.
 With its quirky and contemporary design and prime waterfront position in one of Sydney’s best-loved dining precincts, Alibi is well-loved by Sydney’s vegan community – and that’s even before we start talking about the food.

 Alibi is a favourite for vegans in Sydney, but non-vegans love it, too.
 What do you think it is that gives it such appeal?

 Aside from fact that Alibi is simply a really cool venue, what we create is a fulfilling and flavourful offering of curious and contemporary plant-based cuisine.
 Once you get non-vegans through the door and past the stigma of ‘plant-based’ to just mean salads, they are really quick to realise this.
 With such an impact, people don’t miss the animal products they would otherwise associate as being required to have a satisfying and hearty meal.